-- a) Familiarize yourself with the AFBF YF&R Discussion Meet Manual. - b) Become acquainted with the competitors. - c) Open the competition with the following to ensure that all understand the format: - 1.
+- a) Familiarize yourself with the AFBF YF&R Collegiate Discussion Meet Manual. - b) Become acquainted with the competitors. - c) Open the competition with the following to ensure that all understand the format: - 1.
 Welcome the audience. - 2.
 Introduce the participants from left-to-right by name. - 3.
 Announce the topic to be discussed. - 4.
 Ask for the competitors to make a 30-second opening statement, in voluntary order. - 5.
-After the last opening statement, say, "You have heard the opening statements.
+After the last opening statement, say "You have heard the opening statements.
 You may proceed with the discussion." - 6.
 End the discussion at timekeeper's signal. - 7.
 Call for one minute of quiet time for the competitors to prepare their closing statements. - 8.
-Ask for the competitors to make a one-minute closing statement, in a voluntary order. - 9.
+Ask for the competitors to make a one-minute closing statement, in voluntary order. - 9.
 Thank the competitors. - 10.
 Dismiss the room chair and judges for tabulation. - 11.
 Announce the topic for the next round (with the exception of the Final Four question). - 12.
-Give the competitors the opportunity to introduce themselves and share their agriculture background. - 13.
+Give the competitors the opportunity to introduce themselves and share their education and background, any personal agricultural background and future aspirations. - 13.
 Announce the time and location(s) for the next round.